sdiehl/wiwinwlh/tutorial.md

 hlint --default > .hlint.yaml
 ```

-Custom errors can be added to this file which will suggest custom changes of
+Custom errors can be added to this file in order to match and suggest custom
-code from the left hand side match to the right hand side replacement:
+changes of code from the left hand side match to the right hand side
+replacement:

 ```yaml
 error: {lhs: "foo x", rhs: bar x}